 - Compliance – aside from the normal obligations to money laundering regulations, currency transfers need to be effected in accordance with the relevant Exchange Control legislation.
 There are different rules governing the transfer of money into South Africa and the transferring of money out of South Africa.
 Which rules and regulations are applicable to you depends on your residency status.
 In short, a failure to comply with these rules can result in taxation issues and problems with the repatriation of funds.
 It is imperative that a currency company with full knowledge of Exchange Control regulations is used and it is unlikely that experts outside of South Africa will have this knowledge.

 - Money transferred to South Africa – both, South African based companies and ones based abroad, can effect a transfer to South Africa.
-There is little doubt hat either will be more cost effective than utilising a bank for your transfer and that the exchange rate received will be better.
-However, with currency companies abroad there is often a lack of knowledge around compliance issues as above and often the all important paper trail is not fully understood.
+There is little doubt that either option will be more cost effective than utilising a bank for your transfer and that the exchange rate received will be better.
+However, with currency companies abroad there is often a lack of knowledge around compliance issues with exchange control and often the all important paper trail is not fully understood.
 In addition, in most cases there is no knowledge regarding the declaration of incoming funds and assets.
 It is essential when transferring money into South Africa that both of these elements are dealt with properly to avoid taxation and repatriation issues.

 - Why, when and how the funds were transferred to South Africa;